The Cauchy integral, bounded and compact commutators: Proof of Theorem : Compactness of

-{\bf Acknowledgements: }T. Nguyen is holding an Endeavour Postgraduate Scholarship.
-This is part of the PhD thesis of T. Nguyen.
-J. Li and L. Ward are supported by DP 160100153.
+T.T.T.
+Nguyen is supported by an Australian Government Endeavour Postgraduate Scholarship.
+J. Li and L.A.
+Ward are supported by the Australian Research Council, Grant ARC-DP160100153.
 B.D.
 Wick is supported in part by National Science Foundation grant DMS \#1560955.